chauff/cse1500-web-transcripts/Assignment-2.md

 ## 1. Boilerplate code

 Web application tend to have specific file and folder structures, which today are often generated automatically - you can consider those to be current best practices of how to set up a Web application project with your chosen set of libraries and frameworks.
-In this course we [Express](https://expressjs.com/), a "fast, unopionated, minimalist Web framework for node.js".
+In this course we will use [Express](https://expressjs.com/), a "fast, unopinionated, minimalist Web framework for node.js".
 Express comes with its own [application generator tool](https://expressjs.com/en/starter/generator.html).

-We will use it to set up the basic code structur of our game application.
+We will use it to set up the basic code structure of our game application.

 First of all, create a directory for this course and `cd` into it.